DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-selectionAvailable | boolean | True if at least one row can be selected. allSelected | boolean | True if all the rows available for selection are selected. someSelected | boolean | True if at least one but not all rows available for selection are selected. toggleAll | () => void | Selects or deselects all rows.
+disabled | boolean | True if there are no rows that can be selected. selected | boolean | True if all the rows available for selection are selected. partiallySelected | boolean | True if at least one but not all rows available for selection are selected. onToggle | () => void | An event that initiates selecting or deselecting of all rows.

 ### SelectCellProps